uktrade/platform-tools/dbt_platform_helper/COMMANDS.md

 ## Options

-- `--terraform-platform-modules-version <text>` _Defaults to 5._
+- `--terraform-platform-modules-version <text>`
   - Override the default version of terraform-platform-modules with a specific version or branch.
-(Default version is '5').
+Precendence of version used is version supplied via CLI, then the version found in platform-config.yml/default_versions/terraform-platform-modules.
+In absence of these inputs, defaults to version '5'.
 - `--deploy-branch <text>`
-  - Specify the branch of <application>-deploy used to configure the environment-pipeline module.
+  - Specify the branch of <application>-deploy used to configure the source stage in the environment-pipeline resource.
 This is generated from the terraform/environments-pipeline/<aws_account>/main.tf file.
-(Default <application>-deploy branch is specified in <application>-deploy/platform-config.yml/environment_pipelines/<environment-pipeline>/branch).
+(Default <application>-deploy branch is specified in
+<application>-deploy/platform-config.yml/environment_pipelines/<environment-pipeline>/branch).
 - `--help <boolean>` _Defaults to False._
   - Show this message and exit.